A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Error Models

-If $\ezi$ and $\eoi$ for all $i = 1,...,n$ are known, the most straightforward denoising method derived from~\eqref{eq:me} is $r:=A^{-1}\rtilde$.
-In practice, we usually can assume $\ezi < 0.5, \eoi < 0.5$ for all $i = 1,...,2^n$, so each individual 2-by-2 matrix has non-zero determinant.
+If $\ezi$ and $\eoi$ for all $i = 1,...,n$ are known, the most straightforward denoising method derived from Eq.~\eqref{eq:me} is $r:=A^{-1}\rtilde$.
+As $\ezi + \eoi \neq 1$ for all $i = 1,...,n$, each individual 2-by-2 matrix has non-zero determinant.
 Thus $A$ has non-zero determinant and $A^{-1}$ exists.
-However, it is not guaranteed that $r^* \geq 0$.
-Alternative, one can compute
+However, it is not guaranteed that $r^*$ is a valid probability vector.
+An alternative is to find a constrained approximation